alforsii/my-project-game/README.md

 To be able to use it in every file we can make separate Sound class for sounds.

-## 8. Eighth Iteration: Create button:
+## 8. Eighth Iteration: Create buttons:

 - Create start button
 - Create restart button